 Review your insurance to make sure you have adequate coverage.
 Perhaps you added on a bedroom to your home or bought expensive new furniture and forgot to update your policy at the time.
 If this is the case, your policy may not be adequate enough to cover the new assets or property if damage occurs.
 You want to make sure any additional items you have now are covered under the insurance policy before hurricane season hits.

-At Givens Givens Sparks, we know how insurance companies work.
+At Robert Sparks Attorneys, we know how insurance companies work.
 Our Tampa insurance claims lawyers know that sometimes, these companies are only looking out for their own profit.
 This, unfortunately, leads to some insurance companies attempting to use various clauses to devalue a claim or dismiss it altogether.
 Don’t let this happen to you if a hurricane hits.
 Review your insurance policy.
 If you still need legal help to recover the compensation you need, you can contact our firm and learn more about your options.